Emmybritt/dashboard-assessment/README.md

 ### Project Structure

-This project uses an atomic design, below you will see more informations about the atomic design principles
+This project uses an atomic design principles, below you will see more informations about the atomic design principles

 ```bash
 src/